adamralph/minver/README.md

 ### Can I control the logging verbosity?

 Yes!
-Set the MSBuild property `MinVerVerbosity` (or environment variable `MINVER_VERBOSITY`) to `quiet`, `minimal`, `normal` (default), `detailed`, or `diagnostic`.
+Set [`MinVerVerbosity`](#options) to `quiet`, `minimal`, `normal` (default), `detailed`, or `diagnostic`.
 At the `quiet` and `miminal` levels, you will see only warnings and errors.
 At the `detailed` and `diagnostic` levels you will see how many commits were examined, which version tags were found but ignored, which version was calculated, etc.

-The verbosity levels reflect those supported by MSBuild and therefore `dotnet build`, `dotnet pack`, etc. In a future version of MinVer, these verbosity levels will be inherited from MSBuild and the MinVer verbosity option will be deprecated.
+The verbosity levels reflect those supported by MSBuild and therefore `dotnet build`, `dotnet pack`, etc. In a future version of MinVer, these verbosity levels will be inherited from MSBuild and `MinVerVerbosity` will be deprecated.
 Currently this is not possible due to technical restrictions related to [libgit2](https://github.com/libgit2/libgit2).

 ### What if the history diverges, and more than one tag is found?